The Band

 Sound

-Melobo brings itβs own sound system (PA) and sound man.
+Melobo brings it’s own sound system (PA) and sound engineer.
 You can borrow our microphone to make announcements during your event and can plug an mp3 player in for music during the break.

 Arrival and Set Up

-We like to arrive 2 hours before the dance is due to start.
+We like to have 30 minutes to park and get our gear onto the stage and a further 60 minutes to set up and sound check, before the dance is due to start.
 A few armless chairs are helpful to have on stage and we need access to unload our gear and park (usually 2 or 3) cars.

 Ceilidhs

 Our music is a mixture of English, Celtic and American tunes – both traditional and contemporary.
 Ideal for parties and wedding receptions.
-We love playing at weddings and other celebrations, and have a great Scottish repertoire so we can offer a Scottish theme or play for a Burns’ Night.
+We love playing at weddings and other celebrations, and have a great Scottish repertoire so we can offer a Scottish theme or play for a Burns’ Night or Hogmanay when Charlotte’s bagpipes are particularly handy to set the right atmosphere.

 Background Music